CloudLabs-MOC/CloudLabs-SEED/Network Security/DNSSEC/DNSSEC.md

 verify the KSK of sub-zone.
 Since the root server does not have a parent zone, how do we verify the authenticity of the root server?
-The root servers’ public keys are the root of the trust, so they are the most important keys in the DNSSEC infrastructure, and they are calledtrust anchors.
+The root servers’ public keys are the root of the trust, so they are the most important keys in the DNSSEC infrastructure, and they are called trust anchors.
 They must be obtained using a secure way.
 BIND 9 has built-in DNSSEC trust anchors, but they can be overridden by the content inside/etc/ bind/bind.keys.
 In this task, we will put our root server’s public key into this file.
 Make sure to use KSK here, not ZSK.